MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

 ### Setup rule set

 Rule set governs how the content should be cached.
-This step is very important as it governs how the content would be cached by the edge servers to improve scaling for the portal.
-However, incorrectly configured rules set can lead to caching of dynamic content which should differ from user to user.
+This step is important as it governs how the content would be cached by the edge servers to improve scaling for the portal.
+However, incorrectly configured rules set can lead to caching of dynamic content that should differ from user to user.

-To setup the rule set correctly, it becomes important to understand the type of content your portal is serving.
+To set up the rule set correctly, it becomes important to understand the type of content your portal is serving.
 This understanding helps you configure the rule set with effective rules.

-For this article, the portal in context uses dynamic content on all pages, and also serves static files, hence this is what this portal's scenario is trying to achieve:
+For this article, the portal in context uses dynamic content on all pages, and also serves static files, hence this is what the portal in this scenario is trying to achieve:

 1. All static files are cached, and served from the edge servers.
 1. None of the page content is cached.